TourmalineCore/picachu-documentation/README.md

 CI/CD plays a critical role in software testing by providing an automated framework for continuous testing and deployment.

 - One way to prevent the leakage of low-quality code is to use an [autolinter](#linting) when creating pull requests.
+We set it up and run it as first thing in CI/CD after any commits - we have Pull Request blocked if the linting didn't go through, so the dirty code doesn't get into the main branch and the developer fixes the problem and writes his code nicely.
 - Another way to ensure code quality is to run all the tests automatically after every commit.
+Unit and E2E tests are in the action at that point.

 So we must configure autolinter and automatical executing of all the tests in the "PiCachu" pipelines to provide high code quality.